Unusual hobbies: Fire Walking

 The objective of fire walking is to walk on cinders, hot coals or rocks without burning your feet.
 Fire walking has become popular in self-empowerment and motivational activities because it teaches you the power of the mind to overcome fear.
 Most people are afraid of getting burned and such fear is normal.
-Tony Robbins explains that in order to overcome this fear you must restructure the mind.
+In order to overcome this fear, you must restructure the mind.
 The idea is that if you can restructure the mind to the point that the fear of fire and being burned is overcome, you can certainly restructure the mind so that limiting beliefs and fears that prevent you from achieving what you want in life can also be overcome.

 It is possible to walk across very hot coals and not get severely burned.
 The coals in fire-walking events spend a certain amount of time burning before someone walks across them.
 So, by the time a participant walks across them, they have been reduced to nearly nothing but carbon.
 As such, the coals are then simply a light carbon structure that is a weak conductor of heat – it takes a long time for the heat to transfer from the hot coal to the participant's skin.
 Also, the ash covering the hot coals works as an insulator and helps prevent the heat from ‘escaping' from the coals and reaching the skin.